 After reviewing the school’s website, speaking with the Administrative Team, and the Math Department Chairperson, there is no indication that the school was or is planning on using a specific curriculum to try and raise the SOL scores.
 The Administrative Team had recently provided teacher workshops during the 2009-2010 school year on how to implement critical thinking strategies across all curriculums.
 The Administrative Team felt implementing a new math curriculum for all three subject areas (Algebra 1, Geometry, and Algebra 2) would be too difficult and too expensive.
 The Administrative Team wanted to continue to use the critical thinking model in the upper level math courses (Statistics, Trigonometry, and Calculus), and a co-teaching model in the general math courses (Algebra 1, Geometry, and Algebra 2).

 FHS provides general academic, team-taught, and self-contained classes for students with disabilities to access the curriculum.
-During the 2009-2010 school year FHS attempted to follow the definition of co-teaching as outlined by Sileo and van Gardeeren (2010), which is an instructional delivery model used to teach students with disabilities in a least restricted environment with a general and special education teacher present in the room.
-In this model the general education teacher is able to provide knowledge of the curriculum, while the special education teacher is able to provide learning supports for all students, especially students with a disability (Mastropieri and Scruggs, 2010).
+During the 2009-2010 school year FHS attempted to follow the definition of co-teaching as outlined by Sileo and van Gardeeren (2010), which is an instructional delivery model used to teach students with disabilities in a less restricted environment with a general and special education teacher present in the room.
+In this model the general education teacher is able to provide knowledge of the curriculum, while the special education teacher is able to provide learning supports for all students, especially students with a disability (Mastropieri and#6 Scruggs, 2010).
 FHS structured the team-taught classes with a certified general education math teacher and a certified highly qualified special education teacher.
 The self-contained classes were instructed by a certified general education math teacher and a special education paraprofessional.
 The self-contained classes did not have a highly qualified special education teacher in the room because the school was understaffed.

 During the 2010-2011 school year the Administrative Team changed the dynamics of the co-teaching model within the self-contained math classes.
 The self-contained classes were no longer taught by general education teachers, but instead by highly qualified special education teachers partnered with a special education paraprofessional.
 This change goes against the traditional co-teaching make-up of one general education and one special education teacher.
-With this change in dynamics it may present a problem in the special education teachers using any of the six co-teaching models because in essence there is only one teacher in the classroom.
+With this change in dynamics#4 it may present a problem in the special education teachers using any of the six co-teaching models because in essence there is only one teacher in the classroom.
 The team-taught classes maintained the same teacher dynamics for the 2010-2011 school year.

+You need another intervention here – “Find at least one recent (2007 or more recent) research article from a peer-reviewed journal that for each skill/skill set for the two academic areas”

+Later I see – neither of the sources you chose for citing are original research…

 As in most organizations, changes are made at the leadership level and filtered down to the front-line employees.
 This was the case at the beginning of the 2010-2011 school year at FHS.
 The Administrative Team expressed to the mathematics and special education departments that the reason FHS did not achieve AYP was because of the low pass rate of the special education students on the SOL exams, specifically the Algebra 1 test.
 With this knowledge, both the mathematics and special education departments were tasked to collaborate and develop a plan to improve the overall test scores for all students participating in a SOL exam.